-Scala has considered as an object-oriented language as the value present in each function is an object.
+Scala has considered an object-oriented language as the value present in each function is an object.
 The types and behavior of objects are described by classes and functions.
 Classes are a pure alternative to multiple inheritances and can be extended with subclasses and flexible hash-based composition mechanisms.
 A Scala Certification will help you in understanding all the concepts.

 Scala is also a functional language, in the sense that every function is a value; Scala provides a simple syntax for defining anonymous functions, supports higher-order functions, allows function insertion, and supports currying; Scala's built-in support for instance classes and pattern matching means that many functional types can be written in Scala.
 Built-in support provides the algebraic functions used in many functional languages.
 Singleton objects are a convenient way to group functions that are not members of a class.
 Scala Course Online will help you in understanding the system.